telling your employer about your epilepsy

 - You could include a covering letter with your application, explaining about your epilepsy.
 This could include details from your GP or neurologist about your epilepsy.
 This may help your potential employer to understand about your epilepsy before you have an interview.

 - You might mention it if you are invited for an interview, and talk about it face to face.
 This gives you an opportunity to sell yourself, and your skills and experience, before mentioning your epilepsy.

 - You might mention it at a final interview, or when you are offered the job.

 Once you have told your new employer about your epilepsy, they might do a risk assessment and consider reasonable adjustments.
 They may get medical advice, or ask a health and safety or occupational health expert to help.

 If you are already in a job and you develop epilepsy or if your epilepsy changes and starts to cause problems at work, you might be worried about losing your job.

 Rather than just dismissing you, your employer needs to consider what other options are available to keep you at work.
 They need to find out whether there is anything about your job that could put you, or your colleagues or clients, at risk if you have a seizure.
 They then need to look at how any risks due to your seizures can be reduced.

 Under the Equality Act 2010, your employer is expected to make reasonable adjustments so that you can carry on working.
 The Equality Act aims to make sure that people with a disability are not treated unfairly compared to a person without a disability, because of their disability and without a good reason.

-If you develop epilepsy or if your seizures are difficult to control, your doctor may refer you to a specialist to review your epilepsy.
-This review may help with making decisions about your job.
+If you develop epilepsy, or if your seizures are difficult to control, you may be referred to a specialist to review your epilepsy.
+The review may help with making decisions about your job.
 For example, it may help to identify reasonable adjustments for you.
-Some adjustments may be temporary while your epilepsy is being reviewed or treated, and some adjustments may need to change over time.
+Some adjustments may be temporary while your epilepsy is being reviewed or treated, and some may need to change over time.